Palacio de Torre Tagle: History

 Carved stone porticoes of the Palacio de Torre Tagle at the top of which the noble coat of arms of the Torre Tagle family stands out.

 Courtyard of the Palacio de Torre Tagle, Sevillian Churrigueresque and Mudéjar.

 Blue and red carriage from the 18th century of the Marquis of Torre Tagle.

 The mansion was built at the early-18th century and was completed in 1735 for José Bernardo de Tagle Bracho who, on November 26, 1730, King Philip V of Spain, by virtue of his extensive services to the Crown, granted the title of Marquis of Torre Tagle, thus making him the founder of that marquessate.

 The Peruvian State acquired the colonial building on June 27, 1918, for the sum of S/.
 320,000 to the heirs of Ricardo Ortiz de Zevallos y Tagle, 4th Marquis of Torre Tagle.
 It was restored in 1956 by the Spanish architect Andrés Boyer, and it was, since 1918 to 2023, the main headquarters of the Ministry of Foreign Affairs of Peru, actually houses the National Directorate of State Ceremonial and Protocol.

 Description

 Façade

-The façade of the Palacio de Torre Tagle, is of Andalusian Baroque style and shows carved stone porticos and arches and two artistic Mudéjar wooden balconies, cedar and mahogany, wood carving.
+The façade of the Palacio de Torre Tagle, is of Andalusian Baroque style and displays carved stone porticos, arches, two artistic Mudéjar wooden balconies, and wood carvings of cedar and mahogany.
 Regarding the architectural style of this house, the architect Héctor Velarde Bergmann specifies:

 "The Palacio de Torre-Tagle is a symbol of Lima and is unrivaled for its style, grace and richness.
 It does not look like anything in its so Liman unit.
 Its luxurious elegance gracefully departs from the ornate, and its ample proportions are never lost in emptiness.
 Its aesthetic quality is perfect as its expression of time and place."